clemlesne/scrape-it-now/README.md

 WHITELIST=learn\.microsoft\.com,^/(?!en-us).*,^/[^/]+/answers/,^/[^/]+/previous-versions/ go\.microsoft\.com,.*
 ```

-### Broswer binary installation

-Browser binaries are automatically downloaded or updated at each run.
-Browser is Chromium and it is not configurable (feel free to open an issue if you need another browser), it weights around 450MB.
+### Application cache directory

 The cache directoty depends on the operating system:

 - `~/.config/scrape-it-now` (Unix)
 - `~/Library/Application Support/scrape-it-now` (macOS)
 - `C:\Users\<user>\AppData\Roaming\scrape-it-now` (Windows)

+### Broswer binary installation

+Browser binaries are automatically downloaded or updated at each run.
+Browser is Chromium and it is not configurable (feel free to open an issue if you need another browser), it weights around 450MB.
+Cache is stored in the cache directory.

+### How Local Disk storage works

+Local Disk storage is used for both blob and queue.
+It is not recommended for production use, as it is not scalable, not fault-tolerant and not parallelizable.

+Local Disk Blob uses a directory structure to store blobs.
+Each blob is stored in a file with the blob name as the file name.
+Lease is implemented with lock files.
+By default, files are stored in a directory relative to the command execution directory.

+Local Disk Queue uses a SQLite database to store messages.
+Database is stored in the cache directory.
+SQL databases implement visibility timeout and deletion tokens to ensure consistency to the stateless queue services like Azure Queue Storage.